API Usage

 - Results in near-zero latency for cached responses

-- Dramatically faster API performance
+- Dramatically faster API performance (up to 95% cache hit rates)

-How to check your quota:
+How to check your credits:

-# Check quota separately
+# Check credits separately (0 credits - free)

 curl -H "X-API-Key: your-api-key" \